Program optimization: Time taken for optimization

 Sometimes, the time taken to undertake optimization therein itself may be an issue.

 Optimizing existing code usually does not add new features, and worse, it might add new bugs in previously working code (as any change might).
 Because manually optimized code might sometimes have less "readability" than unoptimized code, optimization might impact maintainability of it as well.
 Optimization comes at a price and it is important to be sure that the investment is worthwhile.

 An automatic optimizer (or optimizing compiler, a program that performs code optimization) may itself have to be optimized, either to further improve the efficiency of its target programs or else speed up its own operation.
 A compilation performed with optimization "turned on" usually takes longer, although this is usually only a problem when programs are quite large.

 In particular, for just-in-time compilers the performance of the run time compile component, executing together with its target code, is the key to improving overall execution speed.

 False optimization

 Sometimes, "optimizations" may hurt performance.
-Parallelism and concurrency causes a significant overhead performance cost, especially energy usage.
+Concurrency and parallelism cause significant overhead performance cost and possibly increased energy usage.
 Keep in mind that C code rarely uses explicit multiprocessing, yet it typically runs faster than any other programming language.
 Disk caching, paging, and swapping often cause significant increases to energy usage and hardware wear and tear.
 Running processes in the background to improve startup time slows down all other processes.